DanXtech/Fll-Admin-Dashboard/README.md

 <h2 align="center">Admin - DashBoard website</h2>

 Admin dashBoard website which is fully responsive <br/>
 Responsive for all devices, built using React.js and bootstrap styling method.
 I run my API server with JSON which is the backend.
-This project is really great.
+This project is great.

 </div>